 For your ease, this comprehensive guide covers everything you need to know about WestJet infant policy, including age requirements, seating options (lap-held vs. purchased seat), documentation, and generous baggage allowances for baby equipment.
 Understanding these rules is the first step toward a stress-free WestJet flying with infant.

 WestJet welcomes babies of all ages, including those seven days old.
 However, certain restrictions are imposed on the traveling of such a young baby on board, and documents are also needed.
 Similarly, babies under two, considered as “infants,” are allowed to travel on an accompanying passenger's lap, which restrains them from having their own tickets.
+Since plans with infants can change quickly, you may also want to understand how WestJet flight cancellations work and changes for bookings with infants.

 According to WestJet lap infant policy, babies under two years of age (24 months) are allowed to travel as lap infants.
 This means they are permitted to fly on both domestic and international flights without needing their own seats.
 Generally, no base fare or taxes charges by the airline from lap-held infants on domestic flights, but they requires carrying an e-ticket.
 Whereas, on international flights, lap babies are typically charged a percentage of the adult fare plus taxes.